Critical Area Regulations

 • Dump yard waste or any garbage in your natural area

-• Conduct any restoration without an approved plan
+• Conduct any restoration without an approved plan (including removal of invasive species and exposing soils)

-• Build something without a City permit
+• Build anything without a City permit or notification

 How to Get a Permit for Critical Areas